What to do in Seoul for 4 days?

 Bukchon Hanok Village

-We finish our first day in Seoul in the Bukchon Hanok Village.
+We finish our first day in Seoul in the Bukchon Hanok Village, one of the best places to visit in Korea.

-If you walk around this traditional part of Seoul if will feel as if you’ve stepped back in time.
+If you walk around this traditional part of Seoul it will feel as if you’ve stepped back in time.

 Bukchon Hanok Village lies on a hill, so you should know that there will be some uphill climbing involved.
 But it is worth to do the extra effort.
 When you walk to the top of the slope, you have an amazing view of the Hanok village with the many picturesque old houses and their iconic roofs.